Who Was Charlie Parker?

 From 1935 to 1939, Charlie Parker played the Missouri nightclub scene with local jazz and blues bands.
 In 1945 he led his own group while performing with Dizzy Gillespie on the side and together they invented bebop.
 In 1949, Parker made his European debut, giving his last performance several years later.
 He died a week later on March 12, 1955, in New York City.

 Legendary jazz musician Charlie Parker was born Charles Christopher Parker Jr. on August 29, 1920, in Kansas City, Kansas.
-His father, Charles Parker, was an African-American stage entertainer, and his mother, Addie Parker, was a maid-charwoman of Native-American heritage.
-An only child, Charlie moved with his parents to Kansas City, Missouri when he was 7 years old.
+His father, Charles Parker, was an African American stage entertainer, and his mother, Addie Parker, was a maid-charwoman of Native-American heritage.
+An only child, Parker moved with his parents to Kansas City, Missouri when he was 7 years old.
 At the time, the city was a lively center for African-American music, including jazz, blues and gospel.

-Charlie discovered his own talent for music through taking lessons at public schools.
+Parker discovered his own talent for music through taking lessons at public schools.
 As a teen, he played the baritone horn in the school band.
-By the time Charlie was 15, the alto saxophone was his instrument of choice.
-(Charlie's mother had given him a saxophone a few years prior, to help cheer him up after his father had abandoned the family.)
-While still in school, Charlie started playing with bands on the local club scene.
+By the time Parker was 15, the alto saxophone was his instrument of choice.
+(Parker's mother had given him a saxophone a few years prior, to help cheer him up after his father had abandoned the family.)
+While still in school, Parker started playing with bands on the local club scene.
 He was so enamored of playing the sax that, in 1935, he decided to drop out of school in pursuit of a full-time musical career.

 Early Musical Career

 From 1935 to 1939, Parker played the Kansas City, Missouri nightclub scene with local jazz and blues bands, including Buster Professor Smith's band in 1937, and pianist Jay McShann's band in 1938, with which he toured Chicago and New York.